Best Art Schools in Whanganui: Trusted Experts You Can Count On

 Key Services / What They Offer

-They offer workshops in painting, drawing, printmaking, and Māori art forms like kowhaiwhai and raranga (weaving), with programs for adults, teens, and children.
-Holiday classes focus on creative projects inspired by the gallery’s exhibitions.
-Community sessions include ceramics and mixed media.
-Participants can engage in gallery talks and exhibit work at community showcases.
+They offer workshops in painting, drawing, printmaking, and Māori art forms such as kowhaiwhai and raranga, with programs for adults, teens, and children.
+This includes structured 9-week art programs, introductory tours with hands-on activities, and bespoke workshops.
+Community sessions include gallery talks, and participants can engage in showcases.
+Education welcomes adult learners, such as for Te Reo Māori engagement.

 Who It’s For

-Perfect for children, teens, adults, and community groups in Whanganui seeking culturally rich art workshops tied to a prestigious gallery.
+Suitable for children, teens, adults, and community groups in Whanganui seeking culturally rich art workshops tied to a prestigious gallery.

 What to Expect